 There were about 217,900 jobs for Cost Estimator in 2016 (in the United States).
 New jobs are being produced at a rate of 10.5% which is above the national average.
 The Bureau of Labor Statistics predicts 22,900 new jobs for Cost Estimator by 2026.
-Due to new job openings and attrition, there will be an average of 24,400 job openings in this field each year.
+The BLS estimates 24,400 yearly job openings in this field.

 The states with the most job growth for Cost Estimator are Utah, Arizona, and Nevada.
 Watch out if you plan on working in Maine, Vermont, or Alaska.
 These states have the worst job growth for this type of profession.

 The salary for Cost Estimators ranges between about $38,060 and $107,940 a year.

 Cost Estimators who work in District of Columbia, Hawaii, or Alaska, make the highest salaries.

 How much do Cost Estimators make in different U.S. states?

 |State||Annual Mean Salary|